Mantix/perfect-content-wordpress-plugin/readme.txt

 == Description ==

-Perfect Content is a WordPress plugin developed by Mantix BV that seamlessly integrates with the Perfect Content web application to automatically publish AI-generated content to your WordPress site.
+Perfect Content Connector is a WordPress plugin developed by Mantix BV that seamlessly integrates with the Perfect Content web application to automatically publish AI-generated content to your WordPress site.

 = Key Features =